theupdateframework/taps/tap8.md

 the snapshot metadata.
 The client will process these in version order (ie starting with `rotate/foo.rotate.1`, then `rotate/foo.rotate.2` by first checking for this version file in a local cache.
 The client will then fetch the rotate file from remote.
-If the remote file is a rotation to null, and is signed with the currently trusted keys, the client will halt the verification of this metadata and act as if it is unverified when continuing the update process (and look for metadata from the next role in the pre-order depth-first search).
-Otherwise, the client should ensure that the cached file is identical to the remote version.
+The client should then ensure that the cached file is identical to the remote version.
 The client will then verify the rotate file using the currently trusted public key(s) for this role.
 If a rotate
 file is successfully verified, the client will update the set of trusted keys for this role to be the set listed in the rotate files.
-If key data is missing or there is a rotation to null, the targets file is invalid and the client will proceed with the update process as if verification for this role failed (by moving on to another trusted role for this target, or reporting an error to the user).
+If key data is missing, the targets file is invalid and the client will proceed with the update process as if verification for this role failed (by moving on to another trusted role for this target, or reporting an error to the user).